 In a large bowl, toss together the cauliflower rice, fresh herbs, purple cabbage, edamame, and a few tbsp of the dressing.
 Set aside to let the flavours develop.

 Mist a frying pan lightly with avocado oil (or olive oil, if you don’t have any).
-Add the greens, about 1 tbsp dressing and 2 tbsp water.
+Add the mixed greens, about 1 tbsp dressing and 2 tbsp water.
 Cook the greens, stirring frequently until just wilted – about 2 minutes.
 They should still be bright in colour.
 Divide between 2 serving bowls.

 Return the pan to the heat and re-mist it if it looks dry.
 Place the salmon fillets inside, skin side up.
 Cook for 4-5 minutes, or until you can see from the side that the flesh is cooked to about 3/4 of the way from the bottom of each.
 Flip each fillet and cook another 2 minutes with the skin side down, then remove from the stove.